 • If you receive Social Security benefits at the time you turn 65, or apply for them at a later date, the Social Security Administration (which handles

 • If you work for an employer that offers health insurance in the form of a high-deductible plan paired with a health savings account (HSA), be aware that under IRS rules you can not contribute to an HSA in any month that you are enrolled in any part of Medicare.
-(If you do, you’ll pay tax on the contributions at the end of the tax year.)
-If you wish to continue contributing to your account, you need to delay enrollment in Part A as well as Part B. Note that you can not delay or opt out of Part A if you receive any Social Security benefits (retirement, disability or spousal).
+(If you do, you’ll pay tax on the contributions at the end of the tax year.) health insurance brokers in my area If you wish to continue contributing to your account, you need to delay enrollment in Part A as well as Part B. Note that you can not delay or opt out of Part A if you receive any Social Security benefits (retirement, disability or spousal).

 • You do not need Part D prescription drug coverage if you have “creditable” coverage from elsewhere– such as from a current or former employer, COBRA, the federal employees health benefits (FEHB) program, the military’s TRICARE programs, the Veterans Affairs health system, or individual health insurance you’ve purchased yourself.
 “Creditable” coverage means that Medicare considers it to be of equal or better value than Part D.